Da-Fecto/ProcessPageListerUrls/README.md

 This module is intended to be used as helper module within your own modules.
 The module allows you to create “runtime” bookmarks for ListerPages.

-The module has 1 method named **url()** you most-likely will interact with.
-The method wil build an URL and wil redirect you to a specific ListerPage with predefined selector, column and sort settings.
+The **url()** method wil build an URL and wil redirect you to a specific ListerPage with predefined selector, column and sort settings.

 The url method has 5 parameters: